kubedb/docs/docs/guides/mysql/update-version/majorversion/group-replication/index.md

 **Verify MySQL version updated successfully:**

-If everything goes well, `KubeDB` enterprise operator will create a new `StatefulSet` named `my-group-1` with the desire updated version and delete the old one.
+If everything goes well, `KubeDB` Ops Manager will create a new `StatefulSet` named `my-group-1` with the desire updated version and delete the old one.

 At first, we will wait for `MySQLOpsRequest` to be successful.
 Run the following command to watch `MySQlOpsRequest` cr,